NOTICE OF DELIVERY SERVICE DELAYS

 Office of Food, Drug, Radiation and Community Hygiene

-The Food Protection Program inspects the city's 4,700 food establishments.
-Those food establishments include boarding homes, commission merchants, dairies, delicatessens, bakeries, candy manufacturers, grocery stores, retail markets, ice cream manufacturers, restaurants, wholesale markets, and hotels.
+The Division of Food inspects the city's 6,500 +/- food establishments.
+Those food establishments include commission merchants, dairies, delicatessens, bakeries, candy manufacturers, grocery stores, retail markets, ice cream manufacturers, restaurants, wholesale markets, and hotels.
 The staff for the Division includes a Program Manager, two Supervisory Sanitarians, a Staff Assistant, a Food Technologist, a Plan Reviewer, and 20 Sanitarians.

-The Radiation Protection Division is responsible for protection of District residents from potentially harmful effects of ionizing radiation.
-Radiation is part of everyday life and can be used to produce diagnostic pictures of patients for physicians, dentists and other medical practitioners.
+The Radiation Control & Medical Devices Division is responsible for the protection of District residents from the potentially harmful effects of ionizing radiation.
+Radiation is part of everyday life and can be used to produce diagnostic pictures of patients for physicians, dentists, and other medical practitioners.
 X-ray machines and radioactive materials are also used at public and private laboratories for a variety of industrial, engineering, and commercial applications.
 Radioactive materials are even used in some household products, such as smoke detectors.

 The Rodent and Vector Control Division (RCD) uses an integrated approach that includes public outreach and education, surveys and inspections, abatement, enforcement and cooperation with public and private partners.
 The District protects human health and the environment by reducing the rodent population and minimizing the risk of rodent-borne diseases, stress, and fear.

 Learn about the District’s Medical Marijuana and Integrative Therapy Program